 - A character’s race pertains to the abilities a character has due to their species, whereas a character’s class pertains to the abilities a character has due to their training.

-- An example of a race is elves, humans, dwarves, whereas a class is if a character has trained to be a Rogue, a Bard, a Ranger, and other similar roles.
+- An example of a race is Elves, Humans, or Dwarves, whereas a class is if a character has trained to be a Rogue, a Bard, a Ranger, and other similar roles.

 - Your character’s class will help better define its role in your party and what its capabilities are, whereas its race can give traits and increased ability scores.